RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

         Note that this values will not be considered if a custom function is passed through the `iceCollectionCheckFunction`, and any timeouts must be handled by the custom function. (optional, default `3000`)
     *   `call.iceCollectionCheckFunction` **[Function][15]?** Override the default IceCollectionCheckFunction to manually decide when to proceed with operations, error out, or wait for the appropriate states and candidates.
-The function will an object containing the ice collection info.
+The function will receive an object containing the ice collection info.
 See [IceCollectionInfo][16] for more details.
 The function must return a results object with details on how to proceed with the ICE collection check or operatiaon.
 See [IceCollectionResult][17] object for details on the format of the return object.
 See [IceCollectionCheckFunction][18] for more information on the form of the function, as well as information about the default IceCollectionCheckFunction that is used if nothing is provided.
     *   `call.serverTurnCredentials` **[boolean][11]** Whether server-provided TURN credentials should be used. (optional, default `true`)
     *   `call.sdpHandlers` **[Array][19]<[call.SdpHandlerFunction][20]>?** List of SDP handler functions to modify SDP.
 Advanced usage.
-    *   `call.removeH264Codecs` **[boolean][11]** Whether to remove "H264" codec lines from incoming and outgoing SDP messages. (optional, default `true`)
     *   `call.earlyMedia` **[boolean][11]** Whether early media should be supported for calls.
 Not supported on Firefox. (optional, default `false`)
     *   `call.resyncOnConnect` **[boolean][11]** Whether the SDK should re-sync all call states after connecting (requires WebRTC Gateway 4.7.1+). (optional, default `false`)
     *   `call.mediaBrokerOnly` **[boolean][11]** Whether all Calls will be anchored on the MediaBroker instead of being peer-to-peer.
 Set to true if the backend is configured for broker only mode. (optional, default `false`)